2024 Council of the District of Columbia election

+The 2024 general election for the Council of the District of Columbia was held on November 5, with primary elections taking place on June 4, 2024.
+Elections were held for the seats of four out of the eight wards and two of the four at-large seats.
+The Democratic Party retained its control of the city council, with only one new member elected to the council out of the six total seats.

 Background

 Muriel Bowser won election to a third term in the 2022 election becoming the first mayor to win a third term in the city's history.
 The District of Columbia Home Rule Act states that "not more than two of the at-large members shall be nominated by the same political party" which results in the Democratic Party being unable to run in all at-large districts.
 David Catania, a member of the city council from 1997 to 2015, was the last member of the Republican Party elected to the council, but changed his political affiliation to independent in 2004.

 This will be the first election that will allow for non-citizens to vote for DC council members after a law enacted in early 2023.
 While non-citizens are explicitly forbidden from participating in federal elections such as for U.S. President and the U.S. House of Representatives, some municipalities allow them to vote in local elections.
 As of April 30, 2024, only 372 non-citizens were registered to vote, representing less than 0.1% of all registered voters in the District.